 Check the weather forecast and plan heat-safe activities when it’s hot outside.

-Check local news for dangerous heat alerts and safety tips.
+Check the local news for dangerous heat alerts and safety tips.

 Pace yourself, schedule breaks from outside activities, and seek out shade.